DGUV Information 201-056

 Significance for corporate security

-The DGUV Information 201-057 is more than just a guideline, it is an integral part of a comprehensive safety culture in companies.
-Only if safety is understood as a continuous process can companies permanently minimize the risks of working at height.
-This includes not only compliance with legal regulations, but also the creation of a working environment in which safety comes first.
+The DGUV Information 201-056 is more than just a guideline; it is an integral part of a comprehensive safety culture in companies.
+Only when safety is understood as an ongoing process can companies permanently minimize the risks associated with working at heights.
+This involves not only compliance with legal regulations but also the creation of a work environment where safety is the top priority.

 Technological support from LUX-top®

-The company LUX-top® offers a wide range of safety solutions that have been specially developed for working at height.
-These technical systems help companies to efficiently meet the requirements of DGUV Information 201-057.
-The products on offer include both fixed anchorage devices and mobile fall protection systems that can be individually adapted to the respective work situation.
+The Company LUX-top® offers a wide range of safety solutions specifically designed for working at heights.
+These technical systems help companies efficiently meet the requirements of DGUV Information 201-056.
+The products offered include both fixed anchor systems and mobile fall protection systems that can be individually adapted to the specific work situation.
 LUX-top® also supports companies with comprehensive consulting and training services.

-The long-term implementation of the DGUV Information 201-057 brings numerous advantages that go beyond the immediate fulfillment of legal requirements.
-One major advantage is the sustainable reduction in the risk of accidents.
-The consistent application of safety measures and regular employee training not only drastically reduces the risk of falls and associated injuries, but also establishes a culture of safety awareness within the company.
+The long-term implementation of the DGUV Information 201-056 brings numerous benefits that go beyond mere compliance with legal requirements.
+A key benefit lies in the sustainable reduction of the risk of accidents.
+Through the consistent application of safety measures and regular employee training, not only is the risk of falls and related injuries drastically reduced, but a culture of safety awareness is also established within the company.

 Such a safety culture strengthens employees’ trust in their employer and leads to greater job satisfaction in the long term.
 Employees who feel safe in their workplace are more motivated and focused, which has a positive impact on productivity.
 Particularly in areas where work is regularly carried out at great heights, such as in the construction industry or in the maintenance of wind turbines, a high level of job satisfaction is also a competitive factor that helps to retain qualified specialists.